-Definition: Although it may be new to the west, tempeh is a vegetarian soy food that has been eaten in Asia for hundreds of years and is popular in vegetarian and vegan cooking as a stand-in for meat.
+Definition: Although it may be new to the west, tempeh is a vegetarian soy food that has been eaten in Asia, particularly Indonesia, for hundreds of years and is popular in vegetarian and vegan cooking as a stand-in replacement for meat.

 What Is Tempeh?

 Tempeh is made from cooked and slightly fermented soybeans and formed into a patty, similar to a very firm veggie burger.
-Many commercially prepared brands add other grains, such as barley, and also add spices and extra flavors.
+Many commercially prepared brands of tempeh add other grains, such as barley, and there are many varieties available with also add spices and extra flavors.

 How to Use Tempeh

 Because it is a low-fat and high-protein food, many vegetarians choose to include tempeh in their diet on a regular basis.
-Try adding some to a stir fry instead of tofu, or crumble into soups or meatless chili.
+Try adding some to a stir fry instead of tofu, or crumble or finely chop it up and add it into soups or meatless chili.
 Because of its firm texture, you need to slice tempeh into small dices or cubes, not more than 3/4 inch thick, and, many tempeh recipes will call for the tempeh to be simmered for about 10 minutes before cooking it or adding it into a dish; this is just to soften it up a bit since tempeh has a very firm texture.